uptoratlen/gsArchivPDFDownloader/README.md

 * It not even download a single bit.
   Did you edit the gs.json?
 Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-)
 * It will only download a fraction of the edition like a sample.
-  You may not enetered in gs.json the right credentials
+  You may not entered in gs.json the right credentials
 * Hell, why you use simple sleeps?
   ...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.